Kadaram Kondan: Release

-Kadaram Kondan was released on 19 July 2019, alongside its Telugu-dubbed version Mr. KK.
+Kadaram Kondan was released on 19 July 2019, alongside its Telugu dubbed version Mr. KK.
+The Hindi dubbed version titled KK was premiered on Goldmines TV channel on 19 October 2025.

+Reception

+Critical response

+M. Suganth of The Times of India gave 3/5 stars and wrote "The action scenes make Kadaram Kondan a visceral experience, even though Rajesh Selva's filmmaking falls short on flair.
+Ghibran's energetic wall-to-wall score lends the film momentum and Vikram ensures that we don't leave disappointed."
+Kirubhakar Purushothaman of India Today gave 3/5 stars and wrote, "Kadaram Kondan is a decent entertainer if one is ready to overlook a few silly contrivances and over-the-top heroism."

+Srivatsan S of The Hindu wrote "A 'time bomb' narrative that takes a while to explode.
+But when it does, it's a smart guessing game."
+Baradwaj Rangan of Film Companion wrote "Vikram is terrific but once again, the actor does more for a movie than the movie does for him."

 Box office

-According to trade estimates, the Kadaram Kondan collection managed to rake in Rs 50 crore in the opening weekend at the box office.
+According to trade estimates, Kadaram Kondan managed to gross ₹50 crore in the opening weekend at the box office.

-Critical reception

-M. Suganth of The Times of India wrote, "The action scenes make Kadaram Kondan a visceral experience, even though Rajesh Selva’s filmmaking falls short on flair.
-As long as we get a chase or a shootout, the film feels thrilling enough.
-It is only in the quieter moments, like the initial scenes that set up the story, that get us restless.
-Thankfully, Ghibran’s energetic wall-to-wall score lends the film momentum.
-And Vikram ensures that we don’t leave disappointed".

-Srivatsan S of The Hindu wrote, "A ‘time bomb’ narrative that takes a while to explode.
-But when it does, it's a smart guessing game".

-India Today reviewer Kirubhakar Purushothaman rated the film 3 out of 5 stars and wrote, "Kadaram Kondan is a decent entertainer if one is ready to overlook a few silly contrivances and over-the-top heroism".

-Baradwaj Rangan of Film Companion wrote, "We want a series of set pieces that tumble into one another with wit and elegance and heart-stopping precision.
-What we get is indifferently staged “scenes” that feel distant and disconnected.
-(The least you expect in these films is technique.)"

 Controversy

-Although 90 per cent of the film was shot in Malaysia, it was not released there.
-According to Lotus Five Star, holder of the film's distribution and theatrical rights in Malaysia, the film was banned per orders of LPF (Film Censorship Board of Malaysia) due to the story's portrayal of the Royal Malaysian Police (PDRM) in a negative light and for portraying police officers as corrupt and for scenes which supposedly inaccurately and misleadingly represent the police force.
+Although 90% of the film was shot in Malaysia, the film was not released there.
+According to Lotus Five Star (which is holder of the film's distribution and theatrical rights in Malaysia), the film was banned as per orders of LPF (Film Censorship Board of Malaysia) due to the story's portrayal of the Royal Malaysian Police (PDRM) in a negative light and for portraying police officers as corrupt and for scenes which supposedly inaccurately and misleadingly represent the police force.
 In addition, the makers of the film failed to get necessary police permits to shoot scenes in Malaysia; the Malaysian law requires that film production receives permission from the relevant authorities such as FINAS, PUSPAL and others before shooting.